 Small business funding is initiated by various financial organizations, including banks and credit unions.
 For the best results locking-in cash, target pre-existing relationships, tapping bankers with whom you have history.
 Small, community institutions are more likely to approve loans for regional businesses, when compared to major, national lenders.

 Conducting preliminary research and preparation also increases the chance of securing needed funds.
 In addition to business plans, understanding your business cycle adds legitimacy to loan requests.
 Clearly defined financing needs also keep the process moving, assuring bankers you've done your homework.
 Median lending levels among private banks fall between $100,000 – $150,000 for each approved business applicant, but your request should not exceed needs outlined during the review process.
+During times of national crisis - like during the response to the COVID-19 outbreak - one may find more lax lending requirements from government-backed funding programs sponsored by entities like the SBA.

 Like primary residences, buying investment properties and those used for business functions typically requires major financing.
 And while property loans bear similarities, regardless of how they are applied, commercial borrowers face unique concerns preparing for a purchase.